-Proposals due by March 27, 2024 at 4:30PM F Register for an account on the LCCMR Proposal and Grant Management System.
-L ogin and click "Create a New Proposal". ľ Follow the instructions for completing your proposal. f you would like to view blank sample proposals, you can find them on our 2025 Proposal & Funding Process page. ι Jpload your completed attachments as required: • Visual component or map (1 page limit) - UPDATED Use these templates to obtain a resolution or letter from your governing board authorizing submission of the proposal.
+Proposals due by March 27, 2024 at 4:30PM

+- 1. Register for an account on the LCCMR Proposal and Grant Management System. - 2.
+Login and click "Create a New Proposal". - Follow the instructions for completing your proposal.
+If you would like to view blank sample proposals, you can find them on our 2025 Proposal & Funding Process page. - 4.
+Upload your completed attachments as required: - A. Visual component or map (1 page limit) - B. UPDATED Use these templates to obtain a resolution or letter from your governing board authorizing submission of the proposal.
 This is required for non-state entities, including non-profits, tribes, political subdivisions, and federal agencies.
 University of Minnesota entities may use their own template.
-The templates may also be found on the 2025 Proposal & Funding Process page . • UPDATED Documents described under the Financial Capacity requirements on page 6.
-If you will have a third-party (external) fiscal agent, use these templates to obtain a letter or resolution from your fiscal agent acknowledging acceptance of the fiscal agent role for your project .
-The templates may also be found on the 2025 Proposal & Funding Process page .
-F Review all information and attachments.
-(Dick "Submit".
+The templates may also be found on the 2025 Proposal & Funding Process page. - C. UPDATED Documents described under the Financial Capacity requirements on page 6. - D. If you will have a third-party (external) fiscal agent, use these templates to obtain a letter or resolution from your fiscal agent acknowledging acceptance of the fiscal agent role for your project.
+The templates may also be found on the 2025 Proposal & Funding Process page. - 5.
+Review all information and attachments. - 6.
+Click "Submit". - 7.
 Save or print the confirmation email.
-Please check your junk mail folder if the confirmation email does not

-- 7. Save or print the confirmation email.
 Please check your junk mail folder if the confirmation email does not appear in your inbox.
 Contact LCCMR if you do not receive a confirmation email or if your proposal status does not appear as "Final Submitted" on your dashboard. - 8.
 To follow along with the 2025 funding process, visit our 2025 Proposal & Funding Process page.